-\subsection{Memory Optimizations}
+\subsubsection{Memory optimizations}

-The speed-version Kyber implementation from \cite{abdulrahman2022faster} utilizes an asymmetric multiplication and a better accumulation technique in \cite{AbdulrahmanCCHK22} to minimize the number of modular multiplications or modular reductions, with nearly doubled the stack usage.
-However, the large stack usage is a challenge for memory-constrained IoT devices.
-We propose two memory optimized techniques for the speed-version implementation to address this concern and make it more feasible for such devices.
+The speed-version Kyber implementation from \cite{abdulrahman2022faster} utilizes the asymmetric multiplication and better accumulation techniques in \cite{AbdulrahmanCCHK22} to minimize the number of modular multiplications or modular reductions.
+However, these techniques double the stack usage and pose a challenge for its deployment on memory-constrained IoT devices.
+In this paper, we propose two memory optimized techniques for the speed-version implementation to address this concern and make it more feasible for such devices.